Our Sector Champions are here to support your business with the impact of the COVID-19 outbreak.

 Consumer confidence & perceptions around the impact of COVID-19

-Our North West Research and Strategy team is providing the the latest review of research and intelligence from the Visitor Economy sector.
+Our North West Research and Strategy team has been providing the the latest review of research and intelligence from the Visitor Economy sector.
+We are currently sourcing further sources of intelligence.
 Download the reports below.

 - 3rd August 2020